NVIDIA/TensorRT-LLM/docs/source/perf_best_practices.md

 ### GPT Attention Plugin and Context Fused Multi-Head Attention

-It is recommended to enable the GPT attention plugin and fused  multi-head attention kernel, for the context phase, using the `--use_gpt_attention_plugin` and `--enable_context_fmha` arguments with `build.py`.
+The GPT attention plugin and fused  multi-head attention kernel are enabled by default.
+For the context phase, use the `--gpt_attention_plugin` and `--context_fmha` arguments with `trtllm-build` to control.

 The TensorRT-LLM GPT attention plugin uses efficient kernels and enables an in-place update of the KV cache.
 It results in reduced memory consumption as